-where $\Lambda_{\text{UV}}$ is UV cut-off in momentum scale because of the fact we assume continuum description of a lattice field theory \cite{wiese2009introduction}, which naturally gives UV cut-off which is proportional to $\frac{1}{\text{lattice length scale}}$ and $\Lambda_{0}$ is the momentum scale up to which we want description of system in terms of those interacting degrees of freedom.
-And
+where $\Lambda_{\text{UV}}$ is the UV cut-off in momentum scale since we assume the continuum description of a lattice field theory \cite{wiese2009introduction}, which naturally gives an UV cut-off, proportional to $\frac{1}{\text{lattice length scale}}$.
+On the other hand, $\Lambda_{0}$ is the momentum scale up to which we want description of system in terms of those interacting degrees of freedom and